Program and Agenda

 As the world begins to feel the impacts of climate change and looks ahead to the international climate talks in Paris in 2015, a new standard is being established for responsible corporate engagement in the climate policy debate.
 What are the actions companies can take today?
 What is the business case for engaging on policy issues?
 What are the core elements of responsible corporate engagement on climate policy?
 As more companies advocate for strong climate policies at the local, national and global level, it is essential that their corporate lobbying practices align with their internal sustainability goals.
 This workshop will highlight the positive role businesses can play in accelerating climate policy action, using the Guide to Responsible Engagement in Climate Policy – released jointly by the U.N.
 Global Compact, the World Resources Institute, WWF, CDP, Ceres and others as a foundation.

-- Tom Carnac, President, CDP North America
+- Tom Carnac, President, Carbon Disclosure Project North America

 Powering the Future: Exploring the U.S. Energy-Water Nexus

-- Monika Freyman, Senior Manager, Water Program, Ceres
+- Monika Freyman, Senior Manager, Water Program, Ceres (moderator)

 The 21st Century Investor Part 2: The Value of Engaging Companies on Sustainability Issues

 Many asset owners and managers invest considerable talent and resources into engaging the companies they own.
 Increasingly those engagements are being directed toward environmental and social practices that materially affect sustainable value creation.
 What prompts an engagement, how it is structured and how is progress measured?
 How have companies responded to engagement requests from their investors?
 This session will provide new insights into this process from the perspective of investors and the companies they engage.

 - Bennett Freeman, Senior Vice President, Sustainability Research and Policy, Calvert Investments, Inc.

 - Michael Garland, Assistant Comptroller for Environmental, Social and Governance, New York City Office of the Comptroller (moderator)